 Supporting documentation should be directly uploaded using the 'Add immunization record...' button located near the bottom of the online Immunization form.
-If you are not able to directly upload the documents, we are able to accept the records by postal mail or FAX.
+You will also upload these to your Typhon account.

 Graduation time

 Believe it or not, there will come a day when you will graduate and become our colleagues.
 The School for Graduate Studies (http://gradstudies.case.edu/) has information about important dates and deadlines for submitting graduation information.
 Also, when the time comes - there are a few things that you will need to do when you leave CWRU.